justworx/trim/x/screen/screen.md

 This is an attempt to create an easy-to-use screen-controling object.
 I don't really know much about curses, so it'll probably be a while before it becomes useful.
-However, it's fascinating and fun, so I'm going to spend some time on it now.
+However, it's fascinating and fun, so I'm going to spend some time on it now and then.

 #### Where are we?